konradhalas/dacite/README.md

 Whenever something goes wrong, `from_dict` will raise adequate exception.
 There are a few of them:

-- `WrongTypeError` - raised when a type of input value does not match with a type of data class field
+- `WrongTypeError` - raised when a type of a input value does not match with a type of a data class field
 - `MissingValueError` - raised when you don't provide a value for a required field
 - `InvalidConfigurationError` - raised when you provide a invalid value